-You can use the break method and break classmethod commands to establish method breakpoints within your GemStone Smalltalk code:
+You can use the break command to establish method breakpoints within your GemStone Smalltalk code:

-break method aClassName aSelector [@ stepNumber] break classmethod aClassName aSelector [@ stepNumber]

 '''

-topaz 1> break classmethod GsFile openRead: @ 2
+break aClassName >> aSelector [@ stepNumber]

+break aClassName class >> aSelector [@ stepNumber]

 '''

+'''

+topaz 1> break GsFile class >> openRead: @ 2

+'''

 Establishes a breakpoint at step point 2 of the class method openRead: for GsFile.
+There are a number of ways to specify the specific class and method: see break on page 57 for details.